Bluestone family murders: Events

 Karl Bluestone joined Kent Police in 1987.
-He had a history of domestic violence, had accused his wife of having an affair before the murders and had bugged her car with a listening device.
+He had a history of domestic violence, had accused his wife of having an affair before the murders, and had bugged her car with a listening device.
 In June 1999, he was arrested for injuring one of his children when he threw a cup across the room.
 His wife Jill had run to call neighbours for help.

 On 28 August 2001, seven-year-old Jessica Bluestone ran to neighbours shouting "my daddy is trying to hurt me."
-The police were called and they arrived to the property at 10pm on Marling Way in the Riverview Park area and found bludgeoned body of Jill Bluestone The couple's three-year-old son, Henry was found dead in his cot.
-Jill had suffered 30 blows to the head.
+The police were called, and they arrived to the property, 92 Marling Way, in the Riverview Park area at 10pm, where they found the bludgeoned body of Jill Bluestone Jill had suffered 30 blows to the head.
+The couple's three-year-old son, Henry was found dead in his cot.

-PC Bluestone was found hanging in the garage at the end of the garden.
+Karl Bluestone was found hanging in the garage at the end of the garden.
 The family's three other children were taken to the Darent Valley Hospital in Dartford, where 18-month-old Chandler died of his injuries.
-The couple's eight-year-old son, Jack was transferred to London's Kings College Hospital with severe injuries.
+The couple's eight-year-old son, Jack, was transferred to London's Kings College Hospital with severe injuries.